djanatyn/copy-keys/README.md

 # copy-keys

 Given an Ansible inventory path, execute `ssh-copy-id` to transfer public keys to all hosts in a pattern.
-Read Ansible inventory files using `ansible-inventory`, and execute `ssh-copy-id` against a set of hosts (in parallel).

 # motivation